winnie1994/spark/README.md

 ```
 This will first build the Rust Wasm component (can be invoked via `npm run build:wasm`), then Forge itself (`npm run build`).

-Once you've fetched the data and built Forge, you can run run the examples:
+Once you've fetched the data and built Forge, you can now run the examples:
 ```
 npm start
 ```
 This will run a dev server by default at [http://localhost:8080/](http://localhost:8080/).
 Check the console log output to see if yours is served on a different port.

+## Develop and contribute to the project
+Here are some additional development tips and instructions:
-## Build troubleshooting
+### Build troubleshooting

 First try cleaning all the build files and re-building everything:
 ```